Harpert Jacobse Van Deusen

 Harpert Jacobse (alternatively "Herpert") was idenified as a merchant as early as 1687.
 He raised his family in Albany's second ward where he was a mainstay for several decades.
 Assessments valued his property comparable to that of other successful traders.
 In 1699, he joined with his neighbors in pledging allegiance to the king of England.

 Beginning in 1695, he began a close association with the Albany government when he first was elected assessor for the third ward.
 He served as assessor for many years and also as collector, contactor, and juror.
 In 1708, he was elected assistant alderman.
-In 1715, he was listed as a member of an Albany militia company.
+In 1715, "harp't Jacobse" was included among the members of an Albany militia company.

 Harpert Jacobse Van Deusen died in July 1742 and was buried beneath his church.
 In 1747, his property was referenced along with the "heirs of Harpert Jacobse" in the will of his former neighbor.
 His widow lived until 1750.